veracruz-project/icecap/README.md

 exception of CapDL, IceCap's seL4 userspace contains [less than 350 lines of C](./src/c/icecap-runtime).

-This is a _soft launch_.
 We are still working on adding documentation to this repository.
 In the meantime, we are eager to share and discuss any aspect of IceCap's design and implementation with you directly.
 Please feel free to reach out to project lead [Nick Spinale &lt;nick.spinale@arm.com&gt;](mailto:nick.spinale@arm.com).